John, Duke of Valencia de Campos: Life

-The Duke Infante lived at the Court of Ferdinand I, and was esteemed as a good knight, a dexterous rider and able hunter, valiant in shooting.
-He had a steady friendship with the Master of Avis, his half-brother, who was valiant and daring as he, but very different in character.
-Infante John was a dissembler, ambitious and bold, and would not hesitate to act or speak in pursuit of his ambition.
+The Duke Infante lived at the Court of Ferdinand I. He was a knight and skilled at riding, hunting and shooting.
+He was close with his half-brother, Master of Avis, although they were very different in character.
+Infante John was ambitious and bold.

 He fell in love with María Teles de Meneses (c.
 1338, Coimbra – November 1379, Coimbra), a redheaded beauty about fourteen years older than he, who was lady-in-waiting to the Infanta Beatrice and sister of Queen Leonor Teles.
 María was the widow (circa 1360) of Álvaro Dias de Sousa (c.
 1330 – 1365), 2nd Lord of Mafra and Ericeira, by whom she had conceived Lopo Dias de Sousa (c.
 1360 – 1435, Pombal), who inherited his father's titles and later became Master of the Order of Christ.
 Infante John, having gone to her house to fetch her, found an altar and a priest waiting; María had made the preparations for their wedding.
 Thus the marriage was performed secretly in 1376, and when it became public knowledge, it provoked the wrath of Leonor Teles.
 Upon the death of Ferdinand I with no male heir, the people might demand the crowning of the beloved Infante John as king, which would raise his wife to the throne, with grave consequences to herself (Leonora), hated as she was by the Portuguese people.

 Leonor persuaded her brother João Afonso Telo 6th Count of Barcelos and Alcaide-Mór (noble magistrate) of Lisbon, to insinuate the idea in the mind of the Infante that his marriage to her daughter, the heiress presumptive Beatrice (who was promised to John I of Castile), would find favour with the people and clear his way to the throne.
 With the false imputation that his present wife María had been unfaithful to him, transmitted by Leonora through John Alfonso, Infante John became so enraged that he stabbed María in Coimbra.
 In one single coup, Leonor Teles got disentangled of her sister and brought such opprobrium upon the name of her brother-in-law, that his hopes of succeeding to the throne were much diminished.